 Postcards, ticket stubs, keychains, shot glasses, magnets, napkins, receipts, boarding passes.
 The list of pointless souvenirs and momentos we find ourselves bringing back from our holiday is endless.
 Each flight we take, each restaurant we eat in, each museum or concert or park we visit, we insist on buying/keeping/stealing (ok maybe not the last one) something to ‘remember’ our trip by, only to be dumped in a box or the bottom shelf, to be discovered again when moving house.

 By now you must have realized I often get an idea in my head that I get set on and then have to carry out no matter what.
 Learning to surf was one of them.
-I’ve had this fascination with surfing since I was small; those guys on TV made it look so easy to zip through the waves.
-Surely I could do the same if only I could get my hands on a board and a monster wave or two?
+I’ve had this fascination with surfing since I was small; I used to watch those ads for Roxy and wonder what it felt like to be enclosed by a wave.
+Obviously those were professionals, but I had to start somewhere and began to research where I could learn.

 Mozambique, just the name sounds exotic.
 Although I saw very little of the country when we visited, there’s no doubt that this once war-torn country can’t stay under-the-radar for much longer.
 From the long arcs of cinnamon sand shelving into the Indian Ocean, to the heavenly mangoes that seem to fall from every tree, Mozambique makes the perfect post safari flop.